Lwin-Naing/User-Manual-English-/File.md

 **B. File format:** Select file format from (**Auto, KML, GeoJSON/TopoJSON, or CZML)**.

-**C. Fixed to ground** surface: If ON, polygons and other data can be displayed along the unevenness of the ground surface.
+**C. Fixed to ground surface**: If it is 'ON', polygons and other data can be displayed along the unevenness of the ground surface.